 Use annual profit after allowable business expenses, not turnover.
 This keeps the estimate aligned to Self Assessment treatment.

-The calculation combines income tax with Class 2 and Class 4 National Insurance, and includes student loan deductions if selected.
+The calculation combines income tax with Class 4 National Insurance, and includes student loan deductions if selected.
+Class 2 NI was abolished from April 2024.

 Use the quarterly set-aside estimate as a planning baseline, then reconcile with your actual HMRC statement when due.

-The estimate applies income tax bands to profit, then adds Class 2 and Class 4 NI where applicable.
+The estimate applies income tax bands to profit, then adds Class 4 NI.
+Class 2 NI was abolished from April 2024 and is no longer payable.
 Student loan repayments are included if you select a plan.

 A practical estimate is half of the annual income tax and NI bill per quarter.
 Use this as a cashflow planning figure, then adjust to your actual tax account.